jhpyle/docassemble/_docs/logic.md

 The approach of marking everything as `mandatory` bypasses **docassemble**'s process of automatically satisfying prerequisites.

-When interview authors first start using **docassemble**, they tend to use the approach of marking all questions as `mandatory` and listing them one after another.
-For simple, linear interviews, this approach is attractive; it gives the author tight control over the interview flow.
+When interview developers first start using **docassemble**, they tend to use the approach of marking all questions as `mandatory` and listing them one after another.
+For simple, linear interviews, this approach is attractive; it gives the developer tight control over the interview flow.

 But what if there are questions that only need to be asked in certain